bwinter/tha/THA_FACILITATION.md

-# One wee before THA
+# One week before THA
 - [ ] Collect or have someone else collect colored Post-Its
 - [ ] Collect or have someone else collect pens